orkes-io/docs/docs/getting-started/install/orkes-conductor-community.md

 ## Getting Started
 ### Docker
-Easiest way to run Conductor.
+Docker is the easiest way to run Conductor.
 Each release is published as `orkesio/orkes-conductor-community` docker images.

 #### Fully self-contained standalone server with all the dependencies
-Container image useful for local development and testing.
+Container images are useful for local development and testing.
->**Note** self-contained docker image shouldn't be used in production environment.
+>**Note**: Self-contained docker image shouldn't be used in the production environment.

-#### Simple self-contained script to launch docker image
+#### Simple self-contained script to launch the docker image
 ```shell
 curl https://raw.githubusercontent.com/orkes-io/orkes-conductor-community/main/scripts/run_local.sh | sh
 ```
-#### Using `docker run` manually (provides more control)
+#### Using `docker run` manually (Provides more control)
 ```shell

 # Create volumes for persistent stores